Darkyenus/ResourcePacker/README.md

 ### FlattenTask

 Flattens directories marked with `flatten`.
+Flattening is not recursive.

 ### ResizeTask